vilisimo/cookme/README.md

 The website is designed to be a simple recipe holder with fast, intuitive front-end.

 <h2>Purpose</h2>
-This is a practice project to get hang of Django, Python, CSS, HTML, JavaScript, jQuery, Ajax, etc. properly.
+This is a practice project to get hang of Django, Python, CSS, HTML, JavaScript, jQuery, Ajax, etc.

 <h3>Features</h3>
 <ul>